Las Aguas Productions · Creative and Label Services

 We also work with a small number of artists at a time, intentionally.
 We take on the work seriously, which means we can't take on everyone who reaches out.
 A first conversation is exactly that - a conversation, not a commitment from either side.

 A traditional label deal usually involves: an advance against future royalties, a contract period of several years, label approval over release timing and sometimes creative decisions, and ownership of your masters.
-In exchange, the label funds and executes your marketing campaign, radio promotion, distribution, and press.
-The economics can work — for the right artist, at the right label, with a well-negotiated deal.
+In exchange, the label funds and executes your marketing campaign, radio promotion, distribution, and press, often taking big losses for multiple years before getting a return on investment.
+Often this means the label has to control your work to justify their bet.
+We can't take those losses, so we're working with smaller numbers, but we also don't restrict your creative output.
+We still put money in, but only when we see a real ROI that we can manage.

-But the advance is often smaller than artists expect once the terms are actually negotiated, and the royalty split means that advance needs to be recouped before you see a cent from your music.
-For an artist who isn't generating significant streaming numbers yet, the maths rarely favour signing — especially given what you're giving up in creative and commercial control.
+A label advance is often smaller than artists expect once the terms are actually negotiated, and the royalty split means that advance needs to be recouped before you see a cent from your music.
+This means you're often giving away your creative freedom and won't see a return at least for many years.
+Our goal is to have you keep that freedom and see a return as soon as sustainably possible.

-A label services arrangement like ours is different in structure: you pay for specific services at agreed rates, you own everything outright, and creative decisions stay with you.
-The trade-off is real — you're investing in marketing upfront rather than receiving an advance.
+A label services arrangement like ours is different to label signings directly from the structure: you pay for specific services at agreed rates, you own everything outright, and creative decisions stay with you.
+We put in money when we can but the trade-off is real - you're investing in marketing upfront rather than receiving an advance.
 This model makes more sense for artists who have some financial runway, are at an early or mid-career stage, or who have simply decided that independence matters more to them than a traditional label trajectory.

 Talk About What You Need